garethmidwood/slack-rotabot/readme.md

 # Rotabot for Slack

 This bot allows you to setup and manage daily rotas.

-Currently only a daily, weekday rota is are supported.
+Currently only a daily, weekday rota is supported.

 ### What commands are available?
 * `/rota create [rotaname]` - creates a rota with the given name